almostengr/nsbe-mp.org/docs/eday.md

 ---
 title: Engineering Day (E-Day) At The Park
 imagealt: Engineering Day at the park is a yearly event where we invite the students and the community to learn about STEM though hands on projects.
-imageurl: /images/eday2023.jpg
+imageurl: /images/eday2024.jpg
 ---

 E-Day (Engineering Day) at the Park allows K–12th grade students an opportunity to participate in a number of hands-on activities and experiences focused on Science, Technology, Engineering and Math (S.T.E.M.).
+School supplies and other giveaways will be given at this event.

-## E-Day 2024 Details
+## Engineering Day 2024 Details

 ### When

-Tentatively August 17, 2024 10AM-1PM
+August 17, 2024 10AM-1PM

 ### Where

-**Oak Park**
+**Tucker Center**

-1010 Forest Ave
+5280 Vaughn Road

-Montgomery, AL 36106
+Montgomery, AL 36116

 ### Who